-Like many aspects in life, just a little innovation goes a long way with regards to providing care for someone with Alzheimer’s disease.
+Like many aspects in life, just a little innovation goes a long way with regards to providing care for someone with dementia or Alzheimer’s disease.
 At Morning Glory Home Care, we understand how challenging it can be to meet the ever-changing needs inherent with caring for a loved one with dementia.
 During one day, the senior may feel relaxed and content, while the day after, he or she may experience elevated anxiety and agitation.

 The acronym MAP stands for three kinds of therapy: